piripinui/image-detection-demo/README.md

 ## Demo Client

-The client is in the `public` directory.
+The client is in the `public` directory and is served up by the nodejs server.
 To start it, type the following into a Chrome browser:

 `http://localhost:3100/image-detection-demo.html`